hallowshaw/Vox-Debate/README.md

 # VoxDebate - AI Debate Platform

-VoxDebate is an innovative AI-powered debate platform built on the **MERN Vite Stack**.
+VoxDebate is an innovative AI-powered debate platform built on the **MERN Stack**.
 It leverages advanced technologies, including Hugging Face's AI models and Google Gemini Pro, to create a seamless and intelligent debating experience.
 With its user-friendly interface, VoxDebate transforms the way users engage in meaningful discussions.

 ---